 We provide robes, flip-flops, towels, shampoo, conditioner, body wash, ear-plugs, lotion, Q-tips, and blow dryers.
 If you have long hair, you may want to bring a hair tie or if you use a special brush/comb.
-You may want to bring a case for your contact lenses to go into while you’re in the tank.
+We have contact lens cases if you choose to take out your contacts while you’re in the tank.

 Each room is fully private, and you go into the tanks nude, so there’s no need to bring a bathing suit.

 DO I HAVE TO FLOAT NUDE?

 Most people do not wear bathing suits when floating, and this is what we recommend as well.
 Anything you wear while floating will become heavy with the Epsom salt and may be distracting during your float.